Integrable almost complex structures in principal bundles and holomorphic curves: -holomorphic vector fields and completeness

 Thus we have $t_0 \in I$ and by maximality we get a contradiction.
-In the same manner we get $\inf(I) = -\infty$ and thus the above $\Ja$-holomorphic application extends to $\C$.
+In the same manner we get $\inf(I) = -\infty$ and thus morphic map extends to $\C$.
 Thus all vector-fields of the type $X^\# - i \JaX$ are completely integrable.